Bo Ehnbom

 Bo Karl Georg Ehnbom (28 March 1899 – 13 February 1985) was a Swedish engineer.
 From 1947, Ehnbom served as the head of the special technical section at the Weapons Office within the Royal Swedish Army Materiel Administration's Ordnance Department.
 In 1948, with the formation of the Swedish Army Corps of Engineers, he became a first-grade army director, holding the rank of lieutenant colonel.
 Ehnbom was a prominent anti-aircraft defence theorist, particularly focusing on the Bofors 40 mm Automatic Gun L/70 and the 12 cm gun's fire-control system.
 In 1958, he became the Chief of the Swedish Army Electrical and Mechanical Engineers' Corps and worked to modernize the training and salaries of army technicians.
 He retired in 1964, holding the title of civilian military major general in the reserve.

 Early life

 Ehnbom was born on 28 March 1899 in Örtofta församling, Malmöhus County, Sweden, the son of Harald Ehnbom, an engineer, and his wife Lilli (née Simmons).
-He had four siblings, two brothers (Nils and Kjell) and two sisters (Inga and Gun).
+He had four siblings, two brothers (Nils and Kjell) and three sisters (Inga,Gun and Viveka).
 Ehnbom obtained a bachelor's degree at Lund University in Lund in 1921, then pursued university studies in Hanover, Germany, and earned a civil engineering degree at KTH Royal Institute of Technology in Stockholm in 1925.